 GovGrant optimises claims through an expert led, detailed assessment of your activities.

 We are not the Big 4, and we are proud of it.
 We are the challenger and the better pair of hands.
 Innovation is about pushing the boundaries and embracing uncertainty to gain advancement.

 Irrespective of what industry or sector you are, GovGrant can help you identify eligible activities for R&D for tax purposes.
 GovGrant are always on top of the latest changes in legislation.
 You can rely on our expertise, leaving you to focus on your main business.

-Large companies, and some SMEs, could get more than 10% of their R&D spending refunded through the Research & Development Expenditure Credit (RDEC).
+With a tax credit rate of 20% from 1 April 2023, large companies, and some SMEs, could get 15% of their R&D spending refunded through the Research & Development Expenditure Credit (RDEC).
 You are classed as an RDEC qualifying company if you, and all connected companies, employ more than 500 staff.
-Even if you and all connected companies employ fewer staff, but you have a turnover of more than €100 million or more than €86 million in gross assets, you qualify for the RDEC scheme.
+Even if you and all connected companies employ fewer staff, but you have a turnover of more than €100 million and more than €86 million in gross assets, you qualify for the RDEC scheme.